sohan9619/block/README.md

 ﻿# BLOCKCHAIN
-The project base on distributed online voting using the etherum blockchain technology
+The project base on distributed online voteing using the etherum blockchain technology